TheSilvered/nest/docs/c_api/c_api-type.md

 **Description:**

-Get the name of the type.
+@return The name of the type.

 ---